SKIN CARE PRODUCTS

 19066

-While most chemicals in beauty products and cosmetics pose little or absolutely no danger, dozens are associated to substantial health conditions, such as cancer, and neurological harm.
-Chemicals in cosmetics can enter a person's body through internal use, the skin, and inhalation, and lead to the same problems as food chemicals, per this site.
+Though the majority of chemicals in beauty products present very little or no danger, dozens are linked with significant health problems, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics can enter your body through ingestion, inhalation, and internal use, and pose the same problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in food, water, and several other common goods.
-Still, no group of consumer goods is subject to less government management than cosmetics, including Body by Victoria Whipped Body Cream.
-Although many of the chemicals in cosmetics and personal care products most likely present minimal risk, exposure to a few has been associated with major health conditions, including cancer.
+Chemicals linked to cancer are found in food and many other commonly used items.
+Yet, no type of consumer items is susceptible to less government inspection than cosmetics and other personal products, including Body by Victoria Whipped Body Cream.
+Though many of the chemicals in cosmetics likely present little risk, your exposure to some has been linked to significant health problems, including cancer.